NYU Stern School of Business

 There are plenty of opportunities for students to participate in extracurricular activities at Stern.
 SGov, Stern’s MBA student government, oversees the school’s more than 40 student clubs, spanning across professional, community, sports and social interests.
-On the professional side, one of Stern’s largest clubs is the Entrepreneurs’ Exchange Group, which boasts over 1,000 members and organizes events, such as guest speakers and networking opportunities, and an experiential consulting program.
+On the professional side, Stern boasts large clubs such as the Management Consulting Association and Graduate Finance Association, which host annual conferences featuring prominent industry leaders.
 Meanwhile, the Stern Soccer Club travels around the country competing in soccer tournaments against other business schools such as Tuck, Fuqua and Kellogg.

 Stern students and staff work to host a variety of conferences and competitions each year.
-Annual conferences include the Social Entrepreneurship Conference and the Stern Women in Business Conference.
-The W.R.
-Berkley Innovation Lab also holds three annual business plan competitions—$300K Entrepreneurs Challenge, the Social Venture Competition and Mission: Appossible —that together award hundreds of thousands of dollars in cash prizes and grants to aspiring entrepreneurs.
+Annual conferences include the Stern Women in Business Conference.
+The Berkley Center for Entrepreneurship also holds two annual business plan competitions—$300K Entrepreneurs Challenge and the Social Venture Competition—that together award hundreds of thousands of dollars in cash prizes and grants to aspiring entrepreneurs.

 Stern’s MBA program is headquartered in Kaufman Management Center, which lies near the middle of NYU’s Greenwich Village campus.
-Renovated in 2009, Kaufman features a variety of amenities, including meeting spaces, lounges, classrooms, a reading room and a café.
-Bobst Library, NYU’s main library, is home to nearly six million volumes and located next door.
+Kaufman features a variety of amenities, including meeting spaces, lounges, classrooms, a reading room and a café.
+Bobst Library, NYU’s main library, is home to nearly five million volumes and located next door.
 The school reports that many MBA students choose to live off campus, though housing is available in the Palladium, a residential building that houses over 100 Stern graduate business students.
-Stern also has a location at SUNY Purchase through which it offers one of its part-time MBA programs.

 Stern’s Office of Career Development provides MBA students with a two-year Career Development Program, which includes career workshops, résumé reviews, mock interviews and industry panels.
 Students can also work individually with the Office of Career Development’s career counselors or with second-year MBA Career Coaches who have been trained to advise students on the job search process.
 Successful alumni also participate in Industry Captains-in-Residence through which they provide full-time students with expert advice and insights.
 Throughout the MBA program, Stern students are exposed to recruiters through a variety of events, including networking receptions, company presentations and career fairs.
 On-campus interviews begin in early-October for second-year students and in early January for first-year students.

-The average starting salary for the Class of 2020 was $143,858, with an average signing bonus of $37,892.
-The most popular job function for Class of 2020 graduates was consulting, chosen by nearly 40% of students.
-The function of financial services claimed approximately 33% of students, 21% of whom took on investment banking roles.
+The average starting salary for the Class of 2023 was $201,727, with an average signing bonus just above $38,192.
+The most popular job function for Class of 2023 graduates was consulting, chosen by nearly 49% of students.
+The function of finance/accounting claimed 31% of students.
+Marketing/sales followed at 10%.

-Seventy-six percent of Stern grads remained in the Northeast, following the common trend among business schools of placing a large proportion of graduates in the region where it is located.
-Meanwhile, 11% of 2020 graduates found work in the Western U.S. Nearly 6% headed to other regions of the U.S. For students choosing to work internationally, Asia and Europe were the most popular, claiming 3% and 2%, respectively.
+Just over 95% of the Class of 2023 chose jobs in the U.S. Of those, over 78% remained in the Northeast, following the common trend among business schools of placing a large proportion of graduates in the region where it is located.
+Meanwhile, 9% of 2023 graduates settled in the U.S. West, nearly 4% in the Mid-Atlantic and nearly 3% in the Southwest.
+For the 5% of students choosing to work internationally, Asia was the most popular, claiming 2.4% of the class.